DmitryBondarenko1/solid-spoon/Console.md

  **Introduction**

-Console in IntelliJ is a much more advanced tool than a standard application console.
+Console in IntelliJ IDEA is a much more advanced tool than a standard application console.
 Besides common functions like input and output it can change it's appearance according to your preferences and helps you write code more efficiently with it's smart functions:

  - Code completion
  - Syntax check with inspections